 - Data can be exported to spreadsheet

-- There are Nanodrop spectrophotometers in both Anderson Stuart and Blackburn facilities.
-In the Anderson Stuart lab (N232), the NanoDrop Spectrophotometer is linked to the computer that also runs the digital imaging system.
-Both of these items of equipment can be booked through the same Anderson Stuart online booking (only one instrument can be use at a time).
-A separate Blackburn online booking calendar is available.
+- There are Nanodrop spectrophotometers in both Anderson Stuart and Blackburn facilities Anderson Stuart online booking and Blackburn online booking calendar.
 Please make sure you book the right one.
 Plan ahead, book time slots and stick to them.
 You should not need to book more than half hour time slots for the NanoDrop.

 - The NanoDrop is set up so that you need to have a log on to use it.
 The Molecular Biology Officer can give you a log on once she is satisfied you have had training and know how to use the machine.
 This means that the use of the machine can be monitored and, if something goes wrong with the machine, the last user can be identified.
 Hence, do not give your log on information to someone else.

 - Never lift the sample arm by the black fibre optic cable!
 Only touch the sample arm itself.

 - Wiping the sample from the upper and lower pedestals (with a soft laboratory wipe) following each measurement is sufficient to prevent sample carryover and avoid residue buildup.
 All the same, please clean the surfaces with de-ionised water after your last measurement.

 - Data is automatically stored in your user folder.
 The files can be opened by the integrated Data Viewer software program or spreadsheet programs such as MS Excel.
 It is preferable that you transfer the data to your own server for archiving and printing.
 Alternatively, take the data away on a USB memory stick, or just record the data in you lab book.
 Data left on the computer may be cleaned out/deleted at any time.